How To Stain Old Concrete

 Step 4: Stain The Concrete

 Acid staining old concrete is the same as staining new concrete with a few caveats.
 The process is still the same: clean and prep your old concrete as outlined above, apply the stain, let sit the appropriate amount of time, then neutralize.
+If you're staining stamped concrete, the process is the same.

 Older concrete does, of course, have a harder time accepting and reacting to concrete stains and sometimes older concrete has become more worn and weathered.
 This is especially the case if you are staining old concrete outside.
 All of this causes the concrete to soak up more stain.
 So, you’ll want to order a little extra to ensure that you get a good saturating coat.
 Depending on how old, rough and porous the concrete is, the coverage of the stain can be reduced by as much as 20% to 50% or more.